Sigmarik/delivery_service_implementation/parcels/README.md

 The `pickup_id_hash` serves as both public and private identifier.
 It's a SHA256 hash of a randomly generated UUID4.

 ### Data-Only Domain
 Domain entities (Parcel, Route, etc.) contain no business logic.
-All operations are in the ParcelService layer.
+All operations are in the ParcelRegistry layer.

 ### Derived State
 Parcel state is derived from event history rather than stored explicitly.
 The last event type determines the current state.